 “Boarding Style Lodging”

-These specialized courses are heavily regulated by the Ministry of Defense and Homeland Security of Israel and Switzerland.
+ISA – ISRAEL’s specialized courses are heavily regulated by the Ministry of Defense and Homeland Security of Israel and other countries where we drill.

-Participants must bring to ISA the following documents in order to be accepted for enrollment.
+Participants must bring the original printed documents upon arriving to ISA – ISRAEL the following documents in order to be accepted for the training:

-- Health Certificate– stating that the candidate is physically and mentally fit for the training.
+- Health Certificate– stating that the candidate is physically and mentally fit for the training (from your personal Medic).

 - Medical Insurance– each candidate must be covered by his own medical insurance throughout all course activities.